About Ashwagandha

 Incorporating Ashwagandha into Your Daily Regimen

 Adding ashwagandha to your daily routine can be simple.
 The herb is available in various forms, including capsules, powders, and teas.
 Ashwagandha powder can be mixed into smoothies or warm milk (a traditional Ayurvedic preparation known as "moon milk") for a calming nighttime drink.
-However, it's essential to consult with a healthcare provider before starting any new supplement, especially for individuals with medical conditions like PCOS.
+However, it's essential to consult with a healthcare provider before starting any new supplement, especially for people with medical conditions like PCOS.

 Evidence-Based Benefits of Ashwagandha for PCOS